latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 ### Success criteria

-* You have created a Azure Migrate Project
+* You have created an Azure Migrate project
-* You have successfully deployed the Azure Migrate Appliance
+* You have successfully deployed the Azure Migrate appliance
-* You successfully registered the Azure Migrate Appliance with the Azure Migrate Project
+* You successfully registered the Azure Migrate appliance with the Azure Migrate project
-* You have successfully setup a continuous discovery for the physical servers.
+* You have successfully set up a continuous discovery for the physical servers.
 * You have successfully verified the discovered servers in the portal

 ### Learning resources